Twin Cities, Gemini

 “What exactly are you discussing, Second Lieutenant Wolff?”

-At the familiar tone of voice, Gilbert turned his neck and found a stiff silhouette standing at the threshold of the lobby.
+At the familiar voice, Gilbert turned his neck and found a stiff silhouette standing at the threshold of the lobby.
 With that platinum blonde hair and those ice-blue eyes, it was hard to mistake the figure as anyone else but Werner Waltz.

 “Lieutenant Waltz?!”
 Kleine stammered, shooting to his feet with a salute ready.

 Gilbert shot up and rushed over to the man, looking him up and down.
 “What the—Werner?!
 You’re…” He looked completely fine.

 “I’m fine,” Werner confirmed.
 As usual, he was looking stern and professional.
 Like he hadn’t just been blasted sidewise by a so-called ‘malfunctioned generator conductor.’
 “Fabrizzio is a skilled Transmutationist.
 He extended himself, however, and is recuperating at the moment.”

 Gilbert felt a pressure on his chest lift.
 “Damn, Werner, I swear you’re superhuman sometimes.”